 (d) Have a visible fill line.

-(2) An owner or operator of a cold cleaner shall be responsible for following the required operating parameters and work practices.
-The owner shall post and maintain in the work area of each cold cleaner a pictograph or instructions clearly explaining the work practices in this section:
+(2) An owner or operator of a cold cleaner must be responsible for following the required operating parameters and work practices.
+The owner must post and maintain in the work area of each cold cleaner a pictograph or instructions clearly explaining the work practices in this section:

-(a) The solvent level shall not be above the fill line;
+(a) The solvent level must not be above the fill line;

-(b) The spraying of parts to be cleaned shall be performed only within the confines of the cold cleaner;
+(b) The spraying of parts to be cleaned must be performed only within the confines of the cold cleaner;

-(c) The cover of the cold cleaner shall be closed when not in use or when parts are being soaked or cleaned by solvent agitation;
+(c) The cover of the cold cleaner must be closed when not in use or when parts are being soaked or cleaned by solvent agitation;

-(d) Solvent-cleaned parts shall be rotated to drain cavities or blind holes and then set to drain until dripping has stopped;
+(d) Solvent-cleaned parts must be rotated to drain cavities or blind holes and then set to drain until dripping has stopped;

-(e) Waste solvent shall be stored in covered containers and returned to the supplier or a disposal firm handling solvents for final disposal, such that no greater than 20 percent of the waste by weight can evaporate into the atmosphere.
-Handling of the waste must also be done in accordance with the Department's solid and Hazardous Waste Rules, OAR Chapter 340, Division 100.
+(e) Waste solvent must be stored in covered containers and returned to the supplier or a disposal firm handling solvents for final disposal, such that no greater than 20 percent of the waste by weight can evaporate into the atmosphere.
+Handling of the waste must also be done in accordance with DEQ's solid and Hazardous Waste Rules, OAR 340 division 100.

-(3) The owner or operator shall maintain cold cleaners in good working condition and free of solvent leaks.
+(3) The owner or operator must maintain cold cleaners in good working condition and free of solvent leaks.

 (4) If the solvent has a volatility greater than 2.0 kPa (0.3 psi) measured at 38° C. (100° F.), or if the solvent is agitated or heated, then the cover must be designed so that it can be easily operated with one hand or foot.